Davon Coleman: Professional career

-Dallas Cowboys

-Coleman was signed as an undrafted free agent by the Dallas Cowboys after the 2014 NFL Draft, on May 13.
+Coleman was signed as an undrafted free agent by the Dallas Cowboys after the 2014 NFL draft, on May 13.
 Because of injuries on the defensive line, he made his NFL debut and first career start in the season opener against the San Francisco 49ers, recording two tackles.
 He was active for the first 2 contests, before his progress was slowed after suffering a knee injury in a weight room accident.
 He was declared inactive for the next 8 games and was eventually waived on November 22.
 He was signed to the practice squad on November 24.

-Chicago Bears

 On December 22, 2015, the Chicago Bears signed Coleman to the practice squad.

-Tampa Bay Buccaneers

 On February 5, 2016, he was signed to a futures contract by the Tampa Bay Buccaneers.
 On May 17, he was released to make room for defensive tackle A. J. Francis.

-New York Giants

 On July 29, 2016, Coleman signed as a free agent with the New York Giants.
 On August 30, 2016, he was waived by the Giants.

-Hamilton Tiger-Cats

 On April 19, 2017, Coleman signed with the Hamilton Tiger-Cats of the Canadian Football League.
 He appeared in 17 games with 16 starts at defensive tackle, while making 41 tackles and 5 sacks.

-BC Lions

 On May 25, 2018, Coleman was traded along with a 2019 sixth-round pick to the BC Lions in exchange for a 2019 fourth-round pick.
 On November 7, 2018, his contract was extended through the 2019 season.
 He played in all 18 regular season games, recording 57 defensive tackles, eight sacks, and two interceptions.
 He was named a CFL All-Star at the end of the season.
 In 2019, Coleman played in eight games for the Lions, contributing with 13 defensive tackles, two sacks and one interception.

-Toronto Argonauts

 On August 12, 2019, Coleman was traded to the Toronto Argonauts along with a conditional 2020 eighth-round draft pick in exchange for defensive end Shawn Lemon.
 He appeared in six games, collecting 16 tackles and two sacks.

-Ottawa Redblacks

 On February 5, 2021, Coleman signed with the Ottawa Redblacks.
 He played in all 14 regular season games in 2021 where he had 32 defensive tackles and four sacks.
 In 2022, he recorded 16 defensive tackles, four sacks, and two forced fumbles.
 He scored his first career touchdown on September 2, 2022, in the Labour Day Classic where he returned a fumble seven yards for the major.
 He was released on February 24, 2023.